sposhe/html-doc-outline-validator/README.md

 1. Download this repository, unzip it, and save it somewhere on your filesystem
 2. Open your Chromium web browser
 3. Navigate to "Extensions" (Window > Extensions)
-4. Enable "Developer mode" (typically a toggle in the top-right corner of the Extensions page)
+4. Enable "Developer mode" if it's not already enabled (typically a toggle in the top-right corner of the Extensions page)
 5. Click the "Load Unpacked" button and open the unzipped directory

 ### How to Use